Alan Schoen: Contributions

 Alan Schoen is best known for discovering (while working at NASA) a minimal surface that he named the gyroid.
 The name stems from the impression in the gyroid's structure that each continuous channel in the array, along different principal crystallographic axes, has connections to additional intersecting channels, which “gyrate” along the channel length.
 The gyroid has become popular among scientists as more and more new occurrences of it in nature are being discovered.

 Earlier in his career, while conducting his doctoral research on atomic diffusion in solids (1957), Schoen discovered that for self-diffusion in crystalline solids, there is a simple relation between the Bardeen-Hering correlation factor and the isotope effect that makes it possible to distinguish between vacancy and interstitial diffusion mechanisms.
 He later found evidence from a FORTRAN program that his equation is exact in all close-packed cubic structures.
 His finding was soon confirmed algebraically by Tharmalingam and Lidiard.
 Schoen's preoccupation with this subject eventually led him to an interest in minimal surfaces and the discovery of the gyroid.

-Alan Schoen has also published scientific papers on families of minimal surfaces, and books on geometric images and puzzles.
+Schoen also published scientific papers on families of minimal surfaces, and books on geometric images and puzzles.
 In the early 1990s, Schoen designed Rombix — a combinatorial dissection puzzle, which uses multicolored tiles that are composites of 8-zonogons, to create various designs.
 He also developed The Geometry Garret, a website full of different families of geometric structures (considered "cool stuff" by Alan's academic colleagues).
-Alan Schoen holds U.S. patents (see below) for six of his inventions.
+Alan Schoen held U.S. patents (see below) for six of his inventions.

+Death

+Alan Schoen died in Carbondale, Illinois, on July 26, 2023, at the age of 98.